Register for the Gifted & Talented Test by November 12

 - Current public school students in grades K-2 will take the test during a regular school day in January—get your child’s testing date from their school.

-- Current pre-K, charter school, and non-public school students will take the test on a weekend date—choose a test date and location when you schedule the test.
+- Current pre-K, charter school, and non-public school students will take the test on a weekend date—select a preferred test date and location when you schedule the test.

 Learn About G&T Programs

 - District G&T programs are located within DOE public elementary schools.
-Students in these programs take classes together in major subject areas but may share classes such as physical education or art with students who are not in the G&T program.
 These programs give an admissions priority to students who live in particular school districts.

 - Citywide G&T programs are schoolwide.
-Every student in these schools is in the G&T program, and all courses are designed for G&T students.
 These programs accept students from across the city and do not give admissions priorities based on where students live.

 - MySchools.
-Starting in late November, you’ll use MySchools to explore elementary schools and learn about G&T programs.
+Use MySchools to explore elementary schools and learn about G&T programs.

 Take the G&T Test